Transforming Childhood Trauma Online Course

 Lynea's Yoga Calm curriculum was developed in a behavior classroom in a rural Oregon elementary school over 17 years ago and has been shared with tens of thousands of teachers, counselors and therapist who work with children around the world in diverse settings such urban classrooms, clinics and psychiatric hospitals like the Mayo Clinic.

-Lynea is also an adjunct professor at Portland State University and Lewis & Clark College.
+Lynea is also an adjunct professor at Portland State University, Lewis & Clark College, and the University of the Pacific.
 Her books and media have also won eight national awards.
 Lynea is a current Licensed Professional Counselor with the state of Oregon, holds an MS in Counseling in Education from PSU and is a registered yoga teacher with Yoga Alliance.

 Kathy Flaminio, MSW, RYT, is an adjunct faculty member at St. Mary’s University in Winona, MN, a registered yoga teacher with Yoga Alliance, and a licensed social worker with over 20 years of experience.